EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_ip_addr(ip_addr, protocol="IPv4")

-Sets the card's IP address.
-When an IP address is set using this function, DHCP is automatically disabled.
+Sets the card's IP address for the provided protocol.
+When an IP address is set using this function, DHCP is automatically disabled for the provided protocol.
 Example:

 ```python